alphagov/finding-things-migration-checker/lib/checks/README.md

 This check finds link targets for links present in Rummager for which the target base_path is not present in Rummager.
 The assumption is that any link target in Rummager should be indexed.

-### LinksMissingFromPublishingApi
+### MissingLinks

+This check creates two reports:

-This check finds links present in Rummager which are not present in Publishing API.
+- links present in Rummager which are not present in Publishing API.
+- links present in Publishing API which are not present in Rummager.

 The assumption is that links should always be in sync.

-### LinksMissingFromRummager

-This check finds links present in Publishing API which are not present in Rummager.
-The assumption is that links should always be in sync.
+This check only reports missing links on items for which the base_path in Rummager can be mapped to the content_id in Publishing API.
+Items which cannot be mapped should be covered by the missing content checks.

 ### RedirectedRummagerContent